Akif23Hasan/Module_20_Challenge-Credit_Risk_Classification/CreditRiskAnalysisReport.md

 ## Results
 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning model.

-* Machine Learning Model 1:
+* Machine Learning Model:
-  * Description of Model 1 Accuracy, Precision, and Recall scores.
+  * Description of Model Accuracy, Precision, and Recall scores.

   The Logistic Regression Model developed using the dataset provided by the lending company achieved an impressive accuracy score of 99%.
 However, it is worth noting that the model's recall value for non-healthy loans (89%) is lower than the recall value for healthy loans (100%).
 This indicates that the model is more effective at predicting loan status as healthy rather than identifying non-healthy loans.
 This discrepancy can be attributed to the dataset's inherent imbalance, where healthy loans significantly outnumber non-healthy loans.